semantic-flow/sflo/documentation/dev.general-guidance.md

 - **Mesh Resources**:
   - **Nodes**: Semantic Atoms
-    - **data nodes**: Bundles of data with optional quasi-immutable, versioned history
+    - **dataset nodes**: Bundles of data with optional quasi-immutable, versioned history
     - **bare nodes**: basically empty folders for IRI-based hierarchical organization
   - **Components**: things that help define and systematize the nodes
     - **Flows**: datasets for node metadata and data